leiradel/rio2d/README.md

 There is no Makefile or Visual Studio solution for rio2d, just add `rio2d.h` and `rio2d.cpp` to your project to be compiled along with your own source code.

+The easing functions used by the scripts were taken from [AHEasing](https://github.com/warrenm/AHEasing).
+Just add `easing.h` and `easing.c` to your projetcs, taking measures to guarantee that the number type used if `float`, not `double`.

 ## Live editing

 Live editing can be easily achieved with the use of an embedded webserver like [civetweb](https://github.com/civetweb/civetweb).
 The *example* folder has source code released in the public domain showing how to embed civetweb to implement live editing.
 Use [cURL](https://curl.haxx.se/) or another utility that can make POST requests to change the script anytime: